offthewall123/OAP/oap-cache/oap/docs/User-Guide.md

 ### Large Scale and Heterogeneous cluster support
 To support heterogeneous cluster(some nodes with Optane™ DC Persistent Memory, some without), we introduce an external DB to store cache meta info.
 Now support [Redis]("https://redis.io/").
 Users need to [launch a redis-server]("https://www.runoob.com/redis/redis-install.html").
+External DB stores cache's locality info, it will influence spark to schedule tasks according to cache locality.
+If there's no cache available, spark will fallback to schedule respecting HDFS locality.

 Add following configuration to `spark-defaults.conf`.
 ```